There were a number of 2/4th men who managed to escape Singapore Island, only to be taken POWs of Japan at Sumatra in the Netherlands East Indies.

 Win who was in the company of two other 2/4th men, could see no rational reason why they should surrender and suggested they make a break for Sumatra.

 Remember these men had been fighting for their lives for 8 or more days.
-They had been fired upon by Japanese mortars for hours and hours, the fighting had been had at times desperate, there had been great loss of life and in some areas, loss of leadership.
+They had been fired upon by Japanese mortars for hours and hours leaving them sleepless and the fighting had been had at times desperate, there had been great loss of life and in some areas, loss of leadership.
 The two men accompanying Annear made the decision they were utterly exhausted and hungry.
 They decided to return to Singapore and give themselves up.

 Annear decided to go alone.